Hexadxx/Notihub/README.md

     `MQTT_USER = 'username'`

     `MQTT_PASSWORD = 'thisIsAVerySecuredPassword'`
-5. Setup the firewall to accept MQQT requests that use the port 1883 by default
+5. Setup the firewall to accept MQTT requests that use the port 1883 by default
     >sudo ufw allow 1883

     Check it with the following command: